Giorgio Armani Crema Nera Extrema Supreme Recovery Oil Review

 Review

-Results you may expect from using Giorgio Armani Crema Nera Extrema Supreme Recovery Oil:
+Does Giorgio Armani Crema Nera Extrema Supreme Recovery Oil Work?

-Quite moisturizing: Giorgio Armani Crema Nera Extrema Supreme Recovery Oil has a moisturizing rating of 5.4 out of 10.
+According to CreamScan analysis, Giorgio Armani Crema Nera Extrema Supreme Recovery Oil is quite moisturizing, with a moisturizing rating of 5.4 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a low Humectancy of 0.9 out of 10 and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Caprylic/Capric Triglyceride (est. ≈45.0%), Brassica Campestris (Rapeseed) Seed Oil (est. ≈22.0%) and Helianthus Annuus (Sunflower) Seed Oil (est. ≈6.0%).